netvl/wcd/Readme.md

 the stable Rust compiler, I use nightly Rust for development.
 I'll probably add a Travis configuration with multiple Rust versions in future to track this.

+Note that wcd depends on [nanomsg](http://nanomsg.org/), so you need to have its libraries available for the linker.
+Currently `nanomsg-rs` does not use pkg-config to find libraries, so you need to make nanomsg shared library available in the library search path (`PATH` in Windows, `LD_LIBRARY_PATH` in Linux, `DYLD_LIBRARY_PATH` in OS X).
+On Linux it usually means installing the respective package with your package manager.

 ## Configuration

 Both `wcd` and `wcdctl` use the same configuration file.
 By default it is assumed to be